toss/suspensive/.changeset/dull-paws-wonder.md

 ---
-"@suspensive/react": patch
+"@suspensive/react": minor
 ---

-fix(react): add re-throw received error with no fallback of ErrorBoundary
+feat(react): re-throw received error with no fallback of ErrorBoundary